ViktorNfa/SpikingNeuralNet_FormationControl/README.md

 - [x] Program classical formation controller using my master thesis code.
 Save data to train SNN.
 - [x] Create a SNN for formation control and train and test accordingly.
 - [ ] Create simulator using Gazebo, ROS2 and Rosie robotic models.
 - [ ] Simulate both classical and SNN FC.
-Record and upload video to my YouTube and write a short 1 page report.
+Record and upload video to my YouTube and write a short report.

 ## Summary